jamesericdavidson/jamesdavidson.xyz/content/projects.md

 ## Introduction

-This is a portfolio of [my projects](https://codeberg.org/jamesericdavidson), presented in chronological order.
+This is a portfolio of my projects ([GitHub](https://github.com/jamesericdavidson), [Codeberg](https://codeberg.org/jamesericdavidson)), presented in chronological order.

 I provide comments on: